I am a Senior Lecturer in Pure Mathematics in

 University of London.

-I will be on sabbatical for the autumn 2016 semester,
+I am on sabbatical for the autumn 2016 semester,

 based at the Fields Institute